Your Guide to Epcot Festivals for 2021 (and beyond) | magicintheplanning.com

 While admission is free, obtaining a seat can be challenging due to its immense popularity.
 If you have your heart set on seeing the show, we strongly encourage you to consider purchasing a Dining Package for guaranteed seating.
 Without a Dining Package ticket, your only option to attend the show is to try for a standby seat, which may involve waiting in line for up to 2 hours or even longer.
 However, even if you have a dining package, during peak times or when popular narrators are scheduled, it is advisable to arrive early since the seating is not assigned with the package.

-Here’s a look at last year’s narrator lineup:
+Here’s a look at the 2025 narrator lineup:

 Candlelight Processional Dining Packages